userfront/guide/all/guide/auth/index.md

 #### Usage on your server

-When you send the access token to your server, your backend should verify that the JWT is valid by using the JWT Public Key (found in your dashboard under project settings).
+When you send the access token to your server, your backend should verify that the JWT is valid by using the JWT Public Key (found in your dashboard under account Settings).

 If the access token is valid and not expired, your server can trust that it was signed by Userfront and contains accurate information.